palexand/palexand.github.io/index.md

 title: Dr. Perry Alexander
 ---

-**Dr. Perry Alexander** is the AT&T Foundation Distinguished Professor of Electrical and Computer Science and Director of the Information and Telecommunication Technology Center at the University of Kansas.
-His research and teaching interests include formal verification and synthesis, trusted systems, and programming language semantics.
+I am the AT&T Foundation Distinguished Professor of Electrical and Computer Science and Director of the Information and Telecommunication Technology Center at the University of Kansas.
+My research and teaching interests include formal verification and synthesis, trusted systems, and programming language semantics.

 # Information
 -----